 Embedded graphics for the STM32 processor series

-At Embedded World earlier this year, we showed our booth visitors the GUI potential for those looking to build on platforms across the STMicroelectronics STM32-bit Arm Cortex MCUs and STM32 Arm Cortex MPU series.
+At a recent Embedded World, we showed our booth visitors the GUI potential for those looking to build on platforms across the STMicroelectronics STM32-bit Arm Cortex® MCUs and STM32 Arm Cortex® MPU series.

-In this video, Garry Clarkson, Crank’s Field Applications Engineer, talked to the rich GUIs that were available across this varied portfolio, and explains how GUIs built in Storyboard can be moved with ease across ST’s wide range microcontroller product portfolio from the high performance STM32H7 MCU (grab the downloadable demo image here), right up to the powerful STM32MP1 (download the demo image here).
+In this video, Garry Clarkson, Crank’s Field Applications Engineer, speaks about the rich GUIs that are available across this varied portfolio, and explains how GUIs built in Storyboard can be moved with ease across ST’s wide range of microcontroller products, from the high-performance STM32H7 MCU (get the downloadable demo image here), to the powerful STM32MP1 (download the demo image here).

 Advanced graphics for the dual-core STM32H7 MCU (with flexibility to scale beyond the MCU family)

-Based on the Arm® Cortex®-M processor, the new dual-core STM32H7, the latest in their lineup of powerful 32-bit MCUs, combines very high performance, real-time capabilities, digital signal processing, low-power/low-voltage operation, and connectivity.
-The onboard Chrom-ART Accelerator and MPJEG codec ensures that brilliant graphics are always displayed — by being able to offload the CPU by more than 90% in most cases.
+Based on the Arm® Cortex®-M processor, the dual-core STM32H7 adds to STMicroelectronics' lineup of powerful 32-bit MCUs, combining very high performance real-time capabilities, digital signal processing, low-power/low-voltage operation, and connectivity.
+The onboard Chrom-ART Accelerator and JPEG codec ensures that brilliant graphics are always displayed — by offloading the CPU by more than 90% in most cases.

-Storyboard is platform-agnostic and OS-agnostic.
-Any GUI developed using our software is compatible with the majority of hardware platforms, families of processors within the vendors portfolio, and OS options that go along with them.
+As Storyboard is platform-agnostic and OS-agnostic, any GUI developed using our software is compatible with the majority of hardware platforms, families of processors within the vendors portfolio, and OS options that go along with them.

-If you are considering using the free STM32 GUI builder and graphics software that is readily available to STM32 customers, be aware that if you are looking to scale your product, your GUI app created will be constrained to only work with the MCU family, and not MPU.
-With Storyboard, that is not the case as it can easily be modified to work on the STM32MP1, or migrated to another platform as discussed above.
+If you're considering using the free STM32 GUI builder and graphics software that is readily available to STM32 customers, be aware that your GUI application will be constrained to only work within this MCU family, and not MPUs.
+With Storyboard, this limitation is removed as GUIs can easily be modified to work on the STM32MP1, or migrated to another platform entirely.

-You can read more about the things to consider when evaluating using Storyboard or the TouchGFX STM32 free GUI Builder software in this blog post.
+Read more about the things to consider when evaluating Storyboard versus the TouchGFX STM32 GUI Builder in this blog post